SubhadityaMukherjee/AI-knowledge-base/posts/KB/Listen Attend Spell.md

 - sequence-to-sequence framework
 - trained end-to-end and has two main components: a listener (encoder) and a speller (decoder)
 - listener is a pyramidal RNN encoder that accepts filter bank spectra as inputs, transforms the input sequence into a high level feature representation and reduces the number of timesteps that the decoder has to attend to.
-- The speller is an [attention](Attention.md)-based RNN decoder that attends to the high level [features](Features.md) and spells out the transcript one character at a time
+- The speller is an [Attention](Attention.md)-based RNN decoder that attends to the high level [Features](Features.md) and spells out the transcript one character at a time
 - The proposed system does not use the concepts of phonemes, nor does it rely on pronunciation dictionaries or HMMs
-- bypass the [conditional independence](Conditional%20Independence.md) assumptions of [CTC](CTC.md), and show how they can learn an implicit language model that can generate multiple spelling variants given the same acoustics
+- bypass the [Conditional Independence](Conditional%20Independence.md) assumptions of [CTC](CTC.md), and show how they can learn an implicit language model that can generate multiple spelling variants given the same acoustics
 - producing character sequences without making any independence assumptions between the characters is the key improvement of LAS over previous end-to-end [CTC](CTC.md) models
-- used samples from the [softmax](Softmax.md) classifier in the decoder as inputs to the next step prediction during training
+- used samples from the [Softmax](Softmax.md) classifier in the decoder as inputs to the next step prediction during training
 - show how a language model trained on additional text can be used to rerank their top hypotheses
 - [Google voice search task](Google%20voice%20search%20task.md)